-A gas meter should be connected to the service pipe by the local gas region or their contractor.
+A gas meter should be connected to the service pipe by the local gas supplier or their contractor.
 An existing meter should be checked preferably by the gas region to ensure that the meter is adequate to deal with the rate of gas supply required.
 Installation pipes should be fitted in accordance with BS 6891.
+Gas consumption is given in Section 1.4.
+The boilers are for use with NATURAL GAS (G20) ONLY.